pburkindine/angular6-demo/README.md

 # Angular 6 Full-Stack Demo

-In this project I am demonstrating my current patterns and understanding in the MEAN stack composed of Angular 6, Angular Material, express, and MongoDB.
+In this project I am demonstrating my current patterns and understanding in the MEAN stack composed of Angular 6, Angular Material, Bootstrap 4, FontAwesome5, express, and MongoDB.

 # Backend